-- Right of appeal 40 - 40 (a) Every candidate shall have the right to appeal if she/ he is not satisfied with provisional examination results. - (b) All appellants should fill in appeal form. - 41 (a) All appeals in an academic year shall be lodged immediately after the Examiners' Board declaration of provisional annual examination results at the end of first semester or second semester. - (b) Any appeal against provisional annual examination results shall be submitted to the Rector before the expiry of ten (10) days from the day the provisional semester/annual examination results are officially released. - (c) Any appeal shall have to be on material issues and shall be in written form accompanied with all relevant and substantive evidence documented and addressed to the Rector. - (d) The appeal shall include copies of all assessed work previously returned to the student and should stipulate clearly the nature of grievances and include all possible proofs of the mishandling or mistreatment of his/her results. - (e) Any appeal which does not conform to the requirements above shall not be considered. - Appeal fee 42 A candidate who lodges an examination appeal shall pay, upon lodgement of the appeal, a nonrefundable fee of TZS 30,000/= per module, which may be reviewed from time to time. - Determination43 (a)The Examination Appeal shall be determined by an independent expert appointed by Deputy Rector (ARC) who will submit their findings to the Rector. - (b) The findings of the independent expert together with recommendation of Rector shall be submitted to Governing Council and decision of the Governing Council shall be final and conclusive.
+- 40 (a) Every candidate shall have the right to appeal if she/he is not satisfied with provisional examination results. - (b) All appellants should fill in appeal form. - (a) All appeals in an academic year shall be lodged immediately after the Examiners' Board declaration of provisional examination results at the end of first semester or second semester. - (b) Any appeal against provisional semester examination results shall be submitted to the Rector before the expiry of fourteen (14) days from the day the provisional semester examination results are officially released.

+Right of appeal

+Time and grounds for 41 appeal (c) Any appeal shall have to be on material issues and shall be in written form accompanied with all relevant and substantive evidence documented and addressed to the Rector. (d) The appeal shall include copies of all assessed work previously returned to the student and should stipulate clearly the nature of grievances and include all possible proofs of the mishandling or mistreatment of his/her results. (e) Any appeal which does not conform to the requirements above shall not be considered.
+Appeal fee 42 A candidate who lodges an examination appeal shall pay, upon lodgement of the appeal, a non-refundable fee of TZS 30,000/= per module, which may be reviewed from time to time.
+Determination of Examination Appeal 43 (a) The Examination Appeal shall be determined by an independent expert appointed by Deputy Rector (ARC) who will submit their findings to the Rector. (b) The findings of the independent expert together with recommendation of Rector shall be submitted to Governing Council and decision of the Governing Council shall be final and conclusive.
+Examination Complaints 44 A complaints other than examination appeal shall be dealt with at the level of the respective department